 What hits me also, is that many excellent Thai Massage beginner courses (in fact beginner courses far more complete than those of Watpo) cost much less.
 The Sunshine Massage School in Chiang Mai, as an example, has a 10 day (60 hour) beginner course for Thai Baht 9,900.- (approx. EUR 265,- or US$ 306,-), that is twice as long, for less.
 Loi Kroh Massage, another renowned Thai Massage School in Chiang Mai charges 7,000 BAHT for its 5-day (30 hours) Basic Thai Massage Course.
 How is this possible?

-And I can go on: the Thai Massage Beginner Course 5 days (38 hours) costs 7,700 BAHT at the well-known and excellent TTC Spa School in Bangkok.
-Or, the prestigious Chiva-Som Academy… charges 14,000 BAHT for 3 weeks (90 hours)!
+And I can go on: the Thai Massage Beginner Course 5 days (38 hours) costs 7,700 BAHT at the well-known and excellent TTC Spa School (branches in Chiang Mai and Bangkok).
+Or, the prestigious Chiva-Som Academy that charges 14,000 BAHT for 3 weeks (90 hours).
 And let’s be clear, all schools mentioned had regular step-by-step, fair and justified price raises in the last 10 years.
 Recently, I’ve heard nobody in Thailand complaining about “earning too little.”

 Now tell me, what is wrong with the Watpo price-raise-picture?
 Is this need or greed?
 And if it is need, who’s need, and if greed, who’s greed?
 Again, your guess is as good as mine.
 And the Watpo management (read: the private Chetawan Group) will most likely never ever uncover the veil of its incomprehensible reasoning.